Manistee National Resort - The Revenge (231) 398-0123

 on the green.
 Par is a great score coming in.

-Play on Cutters' Ridge presents a nice contrast - beautiful scenery and wildlife set amongst the considerable acreage of natural wetland habitat.
-This is a tough layout from the
+Play on The Revenge presents a nice contrast - beautiful scenery and wildlife set amongst the considerable acreage of natural wetland habitat.
+This is a tough layout from the tips

-tips - but quite reasonable from the white tees.
-Together with Canthooke Valley, this pair provides some great resort golf experiences - making the Manistee " SLAM" (Sunday night
+- but quite reasonable from the white tees.
+Together with The Retreat, this pair provides some great resort golf experiences - making the Manistee " SLAM" (Sunday night stay and

-stay and unlimited golf on both courses from Sunday 2 PM to sundown Monday) an ideal package for those who can't get enough golf.
+unlimited golf on both courses from Sunday 2 PM to sundown Monday) an ideal package for those who can't get enough golf.
 Looking for more variety?
-A 3 or 4 night stay
+A 3 or 4 night stay at the

-at the Manistee National will afford the opportunity to play some of the other wonderful courses in the area.
-Located within 20 to 25 minutes (and also highly recommended) are
+Manistee National will afford the opportunity to play some of the other wonderful courses in the area.
+Located within 20 to 25 minutes (and also highly recommended) are the new

-the new Hemlock Golf Club, the Heathlands Golf Club - and the infamous and exclusive Arcadia Bluffs.
-Manistee National Golf Resort is a highly recommended place to stay -
+Hemlock Golf Club, the Heathlands Golf Club - and the infamous and exclusive Arcadia Bluffs.
+Manistee National Golf Resort is a highly recommended place to stay - and a great

-and a great golf destination in an area that is a bit unfamiliar to golfers in the Metro Detroit area.
-Bring your family - they will have plenty to do in town at the quaint shops and
+golf destination in an area that is a bit unfamiliar to golfers in the Metro Detroit area.
+Bring your family - they will have plenty to do in town at the quaint shops and restaurants, and

 Check out the Two Guys Who Golf detailed information page on this course (which includes a link to the course's website if available) - click here.
 For our information page for the Manistee National Resort - click here.